 I have worked in the international relocation industry for 20 years, moving people and shipping their effects around the world.
 In dealing with many different customers on a daily basis, I can assure you that good Communication is absolutely key.
 This is not just true in the relocation industry, but is true for any industry you work in and in everything you do in your day-to-day life, including online dating, for example

 I also had a book published last year called “Love At First Swipe“, which is a comprehensive guide to online dating.
-What I found fascinating was the many crossovers between the world of online dating and the relocation industry.
+What I found fascinating was the many similarities between the world of online dating and the relocation industry.

 With the advances in technology, it has made the world a smaller place, but the internet has also created many more options and opportunities for everyone, whether you are looking for a quote to move house, getting a quote for a tradesman service, searching for a new job, or looking for love online.
 You can speak to any person, at any time – and from any place, whether it be from the comfort of your own sofa, or from a sunny beach in the Caribbean!